LMD-nat/PICCBI/README.md

 Body image researchers agree that an overly slender female body is internalized by young women as the most suitable shape (the thin ideal), via repeated exposure to media imagery but the cognitive process (or processes!) by which this internalization and normalization of thinness occurs is still uncertain.
 We asked around 400 young women to repeatedly judge whether or not a randomly computer-generated female body was overweight.
 By presenting thin bodies more often over time, we found that women’s conceptualization of thinness shifted in accordance with the prevalence of thin bodies.
 Put simply, a body of average weight was more likely to be judged as overweight when it was surrounded by thin bodies.
 Conversely, when the ratio of thin-to-overweight bodies were balanced, no such shift in concept occurred.
 These results suggest that women’s judgements of other women’s bodies are biased by an overrepresentation of thinness.

-## I want a sligtly more detailed description of what happened here and what was found.
+## I want a slightly more detailed description of what happened here and what was found.

 Among the many forces that contribute to body dissatisfaction, the overrepresentation of thin bodies in visual media has received much of the blame, but the cognitive mechanism(s) underlying this internalization of the thin ideal are still not well understood.
 In this study, we propose that prevalence-induced concept change may be one of the cognitive mechanisms that explains how beauty standards shift in Western society.
 Prevalence-induced concept change is defined  as a process where we expand our concepts as the examples of that concept appear less often.